mikesol/xipc/README.md

 # xipc

 Hackish experiment in interprocess communication.
+It allows python to "call" javascript functions.

 Check out [`py_calling.py`](./py_calling.py).
 It uses a library called [`xipc`](./xipc.py), which is in this repo.
 The top-level `with` statement "imports" four modules: